Organic installs are app downloads that occur without any direct effort by a marketer to acquire users via paid or owned media campaigns.

-An install can also be considered organic if a user views or clicks an ad but downloads after the attribution window has closed.
-If the download happens outside the attributable time frame, there is no way of knowing for sure if it resulted from an engagement with an ad.
+In addition, an install is also considered organic if a user views or clicks an ad, but downloads the app after the attribution window has closed.
+Or, in other words, if the download happens outside the attributable time frame, there is no way of knowing for sure if it resulted from an engagement with an ad and the install is considered organic.

 The organic multiplier (i.e., the ability of non-organic campaigns to drive organic installs) has decreased significantly in the past few years.
 This means your ability to use paid campaigns to scale organically has become very limited.

 Scaling non-organic traffic is a different story.
-The good news is that by working with a reliable attribution and analytics provider, you can use data to optimize your spend and ROI, drive more scale and increase the quality of your non-organic users.« Back to Glossary Index
+The good news is that by working with a reliable attribution and analytics provider, you can use data to optimize your spend and ROI, drive more scale and increase the quality of your non-organic users.